RETURN TO WORKSHOP LIST

 Day 2 –morning

-DEMO: trying out strategies.
+DEMO: trying out strategies and applying one.

 Day 2 –afternoon